rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 ### Security

-If your server is protected by a firewall (which is a good thing), you may need to consider opening it.
+When protecting your server with a firewall (which is a good thing), you might need to consider opening it.

 ```bash
 sudo firewall-cmd --zone=public --add-service=http